 Pearl was born in 1916, the fourth year of the Republic of China, in Shanghai.
 Women's lives had changed for the better; foot-binding was forbidden, arranged marriages were replaced by free love and marriages for love.
 Pearl attended the Methodist Mission, posed with her younger sister May as a Beautiful Girl immortalized on calendars and advertising, and stayed out late clubbing.
-When her father gambled away everything the price was selling his daughters in marriage to two brothers, one a fourteen-year-old with brain damaged, the other a 'paper son' adopted to inherit the business.
+When her father gambled away everything the price was selling his daughters in marriage to two brothers, one a fourteen-year-old with brain damage, the other a 'paper son' adopted to inherit the business.
 The girls are to travel to the US with their husband's family but 'miss the boat'.

 With the Japanese invasion the girls and their mother flee their home town.
 They meet with tragedy that alters Pearl's life forever.
 Finally managing to arrive in the US to go to their husbands they are delayed for months living in prison-like isolation until proving they are legit.
-Life in America turns out to be hard, jobs scare and Chinese forced to live in ghettos.
+Life in America turns out to be hard, jobs scarce and the Chinese forced to live in ghettos.

-The follow up novel Dreams of Joy takes Peal and her daughter to Communist China.
+The follow-up novel Dreams of Joy takes Peal and her daughter to Communist China.
 Readers will learn about life under Mao, with the characters secondary to the greater picture.

 The Apache Wars by Paul Andrew Hutton was my Blogging for Books choice.
 It was a subject I knew almost nothing about.

 At nearly 500 pages this book offers a complete and detailed history of the relationship between the Native Americans of Apacheria and Americans whose expansion encroached into their traditional homelands.
-This is not a book for the fainthearted, and I rued not making a list to keep track of the ever changing major players.
+This is not a book for the fainthearted, and I rued not making a list to keep track of the ever-changing major players.
 The publisher description calls it a "sprawling, monumental work" about the "two decades of the last war for the West through the eyes of the men and women who lived it."
 Because the book is encyclopedic it can be overwhelming.

 I moved by the stories and quite disgusted (once again) by the horrible choices American government has made concerning those we fear--or those just plain in the way of 'progress,' which mostly means making money.
 It was very interesting to learn details of the Apache culture.